top of page

 ART

 * We will not consider work that has been created by AI.
-However, post-processed art/photography is fine, if post-processing removes blemishes, clarifies, or corrects lighting in the original work.
+However, post-processed art/photography is fine, if post-processing removes blemishes, clarifies, or corrects lighting or distortions in the original work.

 * Please do not give your art trite, cliched, cute, or overly descriptive titles.
 Don't lead the witness.
 Let the imagination of the viewer compose the piece's narrative.
 Even single words for titles would be fine.